Koeng101/dnadesign/parts/linkers.md

 Each overhang is assigned a number.
 The reverse complement of each overhang is represented as the negative version of its number, which is also how we are able to flip constructs.

 Linkers are named with a 1 letter + 3 number scheme, separated by underscores ( _ ) in the format `Y_X_X_X`.
 Y describes the direction (F, or forward, for prefix, and R, or reverse, for suffix) of the linker.
 The first 2 numbers describe the two overhangs which the linker itself will be cut out with, the third number describes the overhang which the linker will introduce to the construct.
-After a GoldenGate assembly and transformation, anything between the prefix and suffix lin kers can be cut out with BsaI and used in another assembly.
+After a GoldenGate assembly and transformation, anything between the prefix and suffix linkers can be cut out with BsaI and used in another assembly.